rollup/rollup/README.md

 ## How does this compare to JSPM/SystemJS?

-[JSPM](http://jspm.io/) is awesome!
-It's a little different to this project though – it combines a repository with a package manager and a client-side module loader, as opposed to simply bundling modules.
+[JSPM](http://jspm.io/) is awesome, and [it uses Rollup](https://github.com/systemjs/builder/pull/205) in its builder!
+In addition to bundling modules, it also combines a repository with a package manager and a client-side module loader.
 JSPM allows you to use any module format and even develop without a build step, so it's a great choice for creating applications.
-Rollup generates smaller bundles that don't use the complex SystemJS format, and so is a better choice for creating libraries.
-A future version of JSPM [may use Rollup internally](https://github.com/systemjs/builder/pull/205), so you'll get the best of both worlds.
+Stand-alone Rollup doesn't use the complex SystemJS format, making it a better choice for creating libraries.

 ## License